TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

    Description
          If this option is set, the text will not be rendered.
-Shadows and emboss will, though, so don't apply these!!
+Shadows and emboss will, though, so don't apply these!
 But this feature is also meant only to enable a text to generate the imageMap coordinates without rendering itself.

-   Default

 .. container:: table-row